-Fatty liver, clinically known as hepatic steatosis, is an excess of fat buildup in the liver.
+Fatty liver, clinically known as hepatic steatosis, is an excess of fat in the liver.
 More specifically, fatty liver occurs when lipids accumulate in over 5 percent of liver weight.

 Excess alcohol intake was once the primary cause of fatty liver.
 However, obesity is now well-known for the climbing rates of this form of chronic liver disorder.
 Interestingly, too, fatty liver can also occur in those considered to be lean and non-obese.

-When fatty liver occurs in the absence of alcohol, it is referred to as nonalcoholic fatty liver disease (NAFLD).
+When fatty liver occurs in the absence of alcohol, it is referred to as non-alcoholic fatty liver disease (NAFLD).
 This is a chronic liver disease that can progress to nonalcoholic steatohepatitis (NASH), which is an aggressive inflammation of the liver.

 Advanced liver conditions include liver cancer and cirrhosis, severe liver cell damage in which healthy liver tissue is replaced by scar tissue.
 This can block blood flow through the organ, reduce the function of the liver, and lead to liver failure.

 When addressing the underlying cause, NAFLD can be reversed.
-Unlike NAFLD, cirrhosis leads to permanent damage and may require liver transplantation.
+Unlike NAFLD, cirrhosis leads to permanent liver damage and may require liver transplantation.
 This stresses the need to prevent such a devastating outcome, which may include rethinking the ketogenic diet.

 A ketogenic diet, or simply keto, is a high-fat and low-carbohydrate diet.
-The goal of going keto is to put the body in a namely metabolic state of ketosis, in which the body produces ketones from body fat and uses them as energy.
+The goal of going keto is to put the body in a metabolic state of ketosis, in which the body produces ketones from body fat and uses them as energy.

-A standard keto diet uses a ratio of either three of four grams of fat for every one gram of carbohydrate and protein.
+A standard keto diet uses a ratio of either three or four grams of fat for every one gram of carbohydrate and protein.
 This translates to about 75 to 80 percent of daily calories coming from fat and 50 grams or less of carbs per day.
 With such an increased need for fat, there is heavy use of whipping cream, butter, mayonnaise, oils, and high-fat meats.